tangnicholas/tangnicholas.github.io/_posts/2020-06-08-diy-sugar-wash.md

 cover-img: /assets/img/2020-06-08/beer.jpg
 image: /assets/img/2020-06-08/yeast.jpg
 image: /assets/img/2020-06-08/water_pot.jpg
+image: /assets/img/2020-06-08/water_bath.jpg
 tags: [chemistry, experiment]
 ---

 Since COVID-19 has hit our local communities, I have been increasinly bored from all the time I am spending at home.
 So to fuel my curiosity for free alcohol, I decided to try and make a sugar wash, hoping for some alcohol percentage between 5% and 15%.

 #### Ingredients and Materials
  - Ice cubes